Thinking about adding grasscloth wallpaper to your home? I’m sharing everything you need to know about using this gorgeous wall covering!

 Where Do You Buy Grasscloth Wallpaper?

 My favorite sources for grasscloth wallpaper are Serena & Lily and Decorator’s Best.
-Serena & Lily has a wide variety of solid colored grasscloth wallpapers and a few printed options too such as {this Gardenside grasscloth wallcovering} that I may be using on the back of our family room bookcases:
+Serena & Lily has a wide variety of solid colored grasscloth wallpapers and a few printed options too such as {this Gardenside grasscloth wallcovering} that is such a stunner:

 Decorator’s Best sells a variety of brands of grasscloth wallpaper such as Phillip Jeffries, York, and Schumacher.